bendqh1/javascript/ai_chatbot.md

 }, 100);
 ```

-In your answer, don't mention the following concepts:
+In your answer and throughout our communication, don't mention the following concepts:

 * Debugging tips
 * console.log()